 OpenTelemetry is an open source project that provides a unified and vendor-neutral observability data format and APIs for modern cloud-native applications.

-OpenTelemetry defines APIs and protocols for collecting telemetry data such as OpenTelemetry traces, OpenTelemetry metrics, and logs, and provides a variety of libraries, agents, and integrations for popular programming languages and technologies.
+OpenTelemetry defines APIs and protocols for collecting telemetry data such as OpenTelemetry traces, OpenTelemetry metrics, and logs.
+You can Use OpenTelemetry to instrument your code and capture distributed traces and metrics.
+OpenTelemetry provides libraries for various programming languages and frameworks.

 OpenTelemetry enables developers to better understand behavior of their applications and diagnose performance issues more easily.

 Uptrace stores telemetry data in a ClickHouse database.
 ClickHouse is an open source column-oriented database management system that is designed to process large volumes of data in real-time and to provide fast analytics and reporting capabilities.

 Uptrace allows you to correlate distributed traces with metrics and logs, providing a complete view of your application's behavior.

 - Single UI for traces, metrics, and logs.

 - Efficient ingestion: more than 10K spans / second on a single core.

 - Excellent on-disk compression with ZSTD, for example, 1KB span can be compressed down to <40 bytes.